 We continued on and entered the district of Mardan and explored Mardan Bazaar.
 There were tons of vendors and shops everywhere.
 I got some fresh sugarcane juice and saw some chicken tikka shops, karahi vendors, and more.
 The vendors were all so friendly!

 Then, we stopped at Pista House Haleem for some biryani.
 I hadn’t had northern biryani yet.
-This kind contained no meat, just two types of meat and spices.
+This kind contained no meat, just two types of rice and spices.
 It was fantastic!

 Further on were vendors selling walnuts, chickpeas, channa, and samosas.
 We stopped inside Mardan Faluda to get some falooda, which is a south Asian dessert that has many variations around the Indian subcontinent.